arkivanov/Essenty/README.md

 ### Content

 The [BackHandler](https://github.com/arkivanov/Essenty/blob/master/back-handler/src/commonMain/kotlin/com/arkivanov/essenty/backhandler/BackHandler.kt) interface provides ability to register and unregister back button callbacks.
+When the device's back button is pressed, all registered callbacks are called in reverse order, the first enabled callback is called and the iteration finishes.

-When the device's back button is pressed, all registered callbacks as sorted in ascending order first by priority and then by index, the last enabled callback is called.
+> Starting from `v1.2.x`, when the device's back button is pressed, all registered callbacks are sorted in ascending order first by priority and then by index, the last enabled callback is called.

 [BackCallback](https://github.com/arkivanov/Essenty/blob/master/back-handler/src/commonMain/kotlin/com/arkivanov/essenty/backhandler/BackCallback.kt) allows handling back events, including predictive back gestures.